christophuv/PeakBotMRM/documentation/help.md

 Note: The field 'Report calculation' is the most generic form for any post-regression calculations.
 Thus, it needs to be individually for each sample (for sample-specific information such as tissue weight, cell count or sample volume) and sample preparartion step (for steps with the same numbers).
 Note: In future versions of the GUI it will be possible to access other meta-data information fields, however, currently this is not supported.

+Caution: There are no checks of the entered data involved.
+Please use with caution and double-check your work.
+Once accepted, the edits cannot be undone automatically.

+## Edit substances

+To edit some properties of the target metabolites, click the second button in the Edit menu on the left side of the main window.
+A dialog will open showing the substance table.

+A couple of substance properties can be changed.
+If any of the provided information is incorrect, the data will not be saved.

+Note: Negative calibration levels indicate that the respective level will not be used for calibration.
+This is intended behaviour and negative values should not be made positive.
+Only change the actual value, but not the negative sign should you encounter one.

+Caution: There are no checks of the entered data involved.
+Please use with caution and double-check your work.
+Once accepted, the edits cannot be undone automatically.

 ### Process dataset with a PeakBotMRM model